cilium/cilium.io/src/posts/2023-11-08-ebpf-documentary/index.md

 title: 'eBPF’s Journey – Unlocking The Kernel'
 isFeatured: false
 ogImage: cover.webp
-ogSummary: 'Learn about the journey of eBPF from its inception to the successful merge into the Linux kernel and witness how it has grown to be deployed everywhere'
+ogSummary: 'The journey of eBPF from concept to kernel integration and how Cilium helped unlock secure, programmable networking for the modern cloud ecosystem.'
 categories:
   - Community
 tags: